marsellusk/APIHowToGuide/index.md

 ### Outro

 With this use of the Steam API should be fairly easy.
 Most APIs function in a similar fasion meaning this logic can be applied to many other APIs out there.
 Again the Steam API is perfect for use when making a website about specific games and players that play the games.
+Being Able to access the Steam API is the simple part.
+How you use the data and display it to your HTML page for your user is where stuff should get more complex since that is beyond just using the API.